-The overall requirements for the B.A. with concentration in Political Economy and the B.A. major in Political Economy are outlined below.
+The overall requirements for the B.A. major in Political Economy is outlined below.

 Requirements in addition to the general program requirements for the 4-year BA with Major: